markmillr/cursor-memory-servicenow/README.md

    Agent: "I'll help you document the differences between PDI and sandbox.
 First, let's check if there are any customizations to the incident form..."
    ```

 The Agent AI maintains context between these interactions, remembers your findings, and helps guide your development process while keeping all information organized in the template files.
+Each story or spike gets its own private repository, allowing you to maintain separate contexts for different development tasks.

 ## Important: Repository Privacy